Go Ad-Free

 Is the cholesterol-lowering drug Nexletol (bempedoic acid) a breakthrough vs cholesterol?
 What are the side effects?
 Will it replace statins?

-There’s a new drug in the cholesterol-control sandbox.
-It’s called Nexletol.
-The generic name for this medication is bempedoic acid.
-In truth, the drug is not new.
 The FDA approved Nexletol in February, 2020.
-But a study published in the New England Journal of Medicine (March 4, 2023) will likely turbocharge sales.
+It never really became a big best seller.
+But a study published in the New England Journal of Medicine (March 4, 2023) has attracted attention.
 Will Nexletol replace drugs like atorvastatin, simvastatin or rosuvastatin to lower LDL cholesterol?
+Probably not, but for people who cannot tolerate statins, it might represent a viable alternative.

 Cardiologists Call Statins the Cornerstones!